Emilyyyymarie/Air-WASH/README.md

 ## Health Files
 Files containing data on ALRI, COPD, IHD, LC and stroke are provided in the health folder.

+## Variables

+Emptyvariables.R lists all the variables used in the code.

 ## Running the code
 Air_WASH_Master_Script is used to run the code.
 Examples are given for Uganda and Vietnam, adults and children.
 In this file you can set the following:
-1) Number of Monte Carlo iterations (currently 1000)
+1) Number of Monte Carlo iterations (currently 10,000)
 2) Population of concern (currently 10,000)
 3) Country (ie Uganda)
 4) Person of interest (child or adult)